-After the successful fulfilment of the course, the student: -will have a deep and working knowledge of the basic notions of Probability theory, Combinatorics and Statistics as these are described in the course syllabus:
+After the successful fulfilment of the course, the student will have:

-- Will have the knowledge to interpret various mathematical models within Probability theory and a solid conceptual and technical background for further study and investigation. - Will have the ability to compute probabilities and various quantities of a one-dimensional or a multi-dimensional random variable, such as its distribution function, the expected value or the variance. - Will have the ability to recognize well-known discrete and continuous probability distributions and to interrelate them with real problems of practical interest. - Will have the ability though the foundations of Statistics to use the methodology of the basic estimating parameters and to perform calculations.
+- A deep and working knowledge of the basic notions of Probability theory, Combinatorics and Statistics as these are described in the course syllabus. - The knowledge to interpret various mathematical models within Probability theory and a solid conceptual and technical background for further study and investigation. - The ability to compute probabilities and various quantities of a one-dimensional or a multi-dimensional random variable, such as its distribution function, the expected value or the variance. - The ability to recognize well-known discrete and continuous probability distributions and to interrelate them with real problems of practical interest. - The ability though the foundations of Statistics to use the methodology of the basic estimating parameters and to perform calculations.

-321-0131 English Language 2
+English Language 2